damijanracel/swift-style-guide/README.markdown

 Descriptive and consistent naming makes software easier to read and understand.
 Use the Swift naming conventions described in the [API Design Guidelines](https://swift.org/documentation/api-design-guidelines/).
 Some key takeaways include:

-- striving for clarity at the call site
-- prioritizing clarity over brevity
-- using camel case (not snake case)
+- using camel case (not snake case), exceptions are unit tests
+  - Unit tests naming example: methodName_Should_DoSomething()
 - using uppercase for types (and protocols), lowercase for everything else
-- including all needed words while omitting needless words
 - using names based on roles, not types
 - sometimes compensating for weak type information
-- striving for fluent usage
 - beginning factory methods with `make`
+- ending UI interactions with `tapped` (UIButton tapped, imageTapped and/or `selected` (Cell selected)
 - naming methods for their side effects
   - verb methods follow the -ed, -ing rule for the non-mutating version
   - noun methods follow the formX rule for the mutating version
-  - boolean types should read like assertions
+  - boolean types should read like assertions (isChecked, isEnabled)
   - protocols that describe _what something is_ should read as nouns
-  - protocols that describe _a capability_ should end in _-able_ or _-ible_
+  - protocols that describe _a capability_ should end in _-able_ or _-ible_ (Comparable, Editable)
-- using terms that don't surprise experts or confuse beginners
-- generally avoiding abbreviations
-- using precedent for names
 - preferring methods and properties to free functions
-- casing acronyms and initialisms uniformly up or down
+- casing acronyms and initialisms uniformly up (HTTP, API, ABI, URL, ID)
-- giving the same base name to methods that share the same meaning
+- giving the same base name to methods that share the same meaning (updateTableColorRed, updateTableColorGreen)
-- avoiding overloads on return type
 - choosing good parameter names that serve as documentation
 - labeling closure and tuple parameters
+  - empty closure should be `() -> Void`
 - taking advantage of default parameters

 ### Prose